-Louis Riel was hanged in Regina on November 16, 1885.
-Riel led the Métis agitation at Red River that resulted in Manitoba’s becoming a province in 1871.
-But he was forced into a lonely fifteen-year exile in the United States.
-Many Métis moved west from Manitoba to the banks of the North Saskatchewan River to escape encroaching white settlement.
-In 1884, the Métis at Batoche, alarmed at the sight of land surveyors in their area, sent a delegation to Riel in Montana, asking him to come back to defend their rights against a government that ignored their requests.
-Riel returned, his agitation led to a short-lived rebellion, and he was captured and tried for treason.
-His lawyers, despite his protests, pleaded insanity on his behalf.
-In his speech to the jury, delivered in English, Riel argued passionately that he was sane and had acted on behalf of people who needed his help.
+Louis Riel was hanged in Regina on November 16, 1885 but his trial occurred in July into August of that year.
+Riel led the Métis agitation at Red River that resulted in Manitoba’s becoming a province in 1871, but was forced into a lonely exile in the United States.
+Many Métis moved from Manitoba to the banks of the North Saskatchewan River to escape encroaching white settlement.
+In 1884, the Métis at Batoche sent a delegation to Montana, asking Riel to return and defend their rights against a government that ignored their requests.
+Riel returned, led a short-lived rebellion, was captured and tried for treason.
+Here is his speech to the jury in his own defence.

 “I found the Indians suffering.
 I found half-breeds eating the rotten pork of the Hudson Bay Company”

 Your Honours, gentlemen of the jury: It would be easy for me today to play insanity, because the circumstances are such as to excite any man, and under the natural excitement of what is taking place today (I cannot speak English very well, but am to do so, because most of those here speak English), under the excitement which my trial causes me would justify me not to appear as usual, but with my mind out of its ordinary condition.
 I hope with the help of God I will maintain calmness and decorum as suits this honourable court, this honourable jury.